steele-ntwrk/MKDOCS-System-OOD/README.md

 - Control Node: The node where OoDoc resides and where control of the project is executed.
 - Project: The project that is being documented, commonly used term is project repo.
-- Project Repo: The git repository that is used/gerneted by the control node
+- Project Repo: The git repository that is used/gerneted by the control node.

 ## Requirements